Matt Heafy: Other appearances

+Since November 23, 2022, Heafy has hosted "Chaos Hour" on SiriusXM Liquid Metal.
+The show airs every Wednesday at 6 PM ET and features Heafy's curated playlists of metal music that inspires him, along with guests from the metal and gaming communities.

+On November 10, 2023, Heafy performed the song "Tears Don't Fall" on stage with Bullet For My Valentine at their show in Orlando.

+Heafy had a guest appearance on Enterprise Earth's fifth studio album Death:An Anthology which was released on February 2, 2024.

 Equipment

 Guitars

-Heafy has been endorsing Gibson since Summer 2009.
-Prior to that, in 2006, he endorsed Dean after he and Corey Beaulieu were both given Dean Razorback prototypes.
+Since 2009, Heafy has endorsed Gibson.
+Prior to that, he endorsed Dean Guitars after he and Corey Beaulieu were given Dean Razorback prototypes in 2006.
 In 2008, his signature model, an ML shape with a graphic of the Japanese Rising Sun, was released.
-He stopped using Deans in 2009 after some disagreements.
-In summer 2009 Gibson made him a custom 7 string Explorer, which later became a production model but only available in black right-handed models.
+He stopped using Dean Guitars following some disagreements.
+In summer 2009, Gibson made Heafy a custom 7-string Explorer, which later became a production model.

-In 2013, Epiphone released his artist signature model Les Paul in both 6 and 7 string versions.
-He had previously been seen playing his signature models on the Dream Theater "A Dramatic Turn of Events Tour".
-In 2017, Epiphone released a new signature model called "SnØfall", which drew inspiration from Trivium's 2015 album Silence in the Snow.
-This model is available in 6 and 7 string configurations and features an exclusive custom Alpine White finish along with white Phenolic fret board.
-In 2022, Epiphone released his signature Les Paul Custom Origins with his signature Fishman Fluence pickups and in black and white, 6 and 7 strings and right and left-handed configurations.
+In 2013, Epiphone released his artist signature model Les Paul in both 6- and 7-string versions.
+Heafy was previously seen playing his signature models on the Dream Theater "A Dramatic Turn of Events Tour".
+In 2017, Epiphone released a new signature model called "Snøfall", inspired by Trivium's 2015 album Silence in the Snow.
+In 2022, Epiphone released his signature Les Paul Custom Origins with his signature Fishman Fluence pickups and in black and white, 6- and 7-strings and right and left-handed configurations.